ahmadykhan555/data-structures-and-algorithms/problemSolving.md

 - Remove the technical debt as much as possible, this is what differentiate a good programmer from an average one!

 # Problem Solving Patterns

+There is no silver bullet or one size fits all approach when it comes to solving programming problems.
+There are however ways/patterns that we can use to gain a better insight of the problem and address in a better way.
+These patterns don't always fit the problem a 100% but they do allow a programmer to become more mindful and sharp to address unseen, novice problems.

+### Frequency Counter